ucd-library/dams/.github/ISSUE_TEMPLATE/ui_issue.md

 ---
 name: UI Issue
-about: Create a report to help us improve
+about: Create a new UI issue
 title: ''
 labels: 'UX / UI'
 assignees: 'UcDust'